 - Interim Care Orders

 Along with his practice as a barrister in the United Kingdom, Chuba’s legal experience and qualifications expands to the shores of Nigeria.
 In the years between being called to the Bar and commencing pupillage Chuba moved to Nigeria where he was called as a Barrister and Solicitor of the Supreme Court of Nigeria.
 During this time he worked as a lawyer specialising in a variety of areas including oil & gas law, commercial litigation and international arbitration where he represented international oil companies and worked with British solicitor firms.
+As a result Chuba has not only been exposed to international litigation but has also garnered document review and disclosure experience.
 Chuba is able to receive instructions and advise on Nigerian law.

 Upon his return to England, before commencing Pupillage Chuba gained further advocacy experience.
 In 10 months he appeared in over 350 general civil, enforcement hearings and small claims trials in the County Courts as Solicitors’ Agent.